 Martha Burdette, Co-Founder and Emeritus Member – Wilmington, NC

-Martha has worked in education for 25 years.
-She is certified in North Carolina in Visual Art K-12 and Elementary Education K-6.
-She has taught Visual Art in grades kindergarten through twelve for fifteen years and has worked as an elementary classroom teacher for six years.
+Martha worked in education for 25 years.
+She was certified in Visual Art K-12 and Elementary Education K-6.
+She taught Visual Art in grades kindergarten through twelve for fifteen years and worked as an elementary classroom teacher for six years.

-In 1989, Martha began designing elementary and middle school after-school programs for several North Carolina schools where she used arts integration to facilitate learning in math and language arts.
-In addition to her work in public schools and with the North Carolina A+ Schools Program, Martha conducts integrated arts residencies from her own art studio, South Moon Studio, in clay, book arts/creative writing, murals, and wildlife gardens for both elementary and secondary students.
+In addition to her work in public schools and with the A+ Schools, Martha conducted integrated arts residencies from her own art studio, South Moon Studio, in clay, book arts/creative writing, murals, and wildlife gardens for both elementary and secondary students.

-Whether working with teachers or with students, Martha uses visual art experiences as a context from which to explore concepts and skills from across the curriculum.
+Whether working with teachers or with students, Martha used visual art experiences as a context from which to explore concepts and skills from across the curriculum.

-Since 1989, Martha has, as an independent artist and teacher, designed and facilitated Professional Development for teachers and teaching artists for New Hanover County Schools, Pender County Schools , Brunswick County Schools, Sampson County Schools, the Pocosin Folk Arts School, The Arts Center in Carrboro, and the United Arts Council of Wake County in North Carolina, for the South Dakota State Arts Council in Rapid City, South Dakota, and for the North Carolina Art Education Association.
+Since 1989, Martha designed and facilitated professional development for teachers and teaching artists for New Hanover County Schools, Pender County Schools , Brunswick County Schools, Sampson County Schools, the Pocosin Folk Arts School, The Arts Center in Carrboro, and the United Arts Council of Wake County in North Carolina, for the South Dakota State Arts Council, and for the North Carolina Art Education Association.